edidiesky/DSA/Arrays DSA/13.containerWithMostWater/containerWithMostWater.md

 Input: height = [1,1]
 Output: 1

-**Algorithmic Steps:**
-This problem is solved with the help of **two pointers** technique on opposite ends.
-The algorithmic approach can be summarized as follows:

-1. Initialize maximum capacity of the container(i.e, `maxCapacity`) to zero.

-2. Initialize two pointers(i.e, `left` and `right`) to represent both ends of an array.

-3. Iterate an input array until left is less than right pointer.

-4. Calculate the current container capacity(i.e, `area`) by the multiplication of width(difference between two indexes) and height(minimum height of two container heights).

-    **Note:** The minimum height is considered because water more than minimum of container heights spill the water.

-5. Find the maximum capacity of the container by taking the maximum between maximum capacity so far and the current area.

-6. If the left side height is less than right side height, increment the left pointer to result in maximum capacity.

-7. If the right side height is less than left side height, decrement the right pointer to result in maximum capacity.

-8. Repeat steps 4-7 until all the elements traversed.

-9. Return the maximum capacity of the container.

 **Time and Space complexity:**
 This algorithm has a time complexity of `O(n)`, where `n` is the number of elements.
 This is because the left or right pointer moved towards the other until they meet in each iteration, the elements are traversed once.